 In this in-depth book, Gayla Partridge uses her Fine Arts degree to bring you stunning and intricate designs that are sure to wow whoever you show them to and satisfy you most of all.
 And with witchy, magical themes, these projects are a shoo-in to enchant your guests.

-What we liked: The projects in this book are something straight out of a museum.
+Why is it special?
+The projects in this book are something straight out of a museum.
 With such intricate and stunning works as these, you’ll never have to look elsewhere to find beautiful projects.

 Hoop Dreams Modern Hand Embroidery – Best Glossary